 37.04 Withdrawal of Approval

-The Registrar may withdraw its approval under Rule 37.03 if the approved TCO2 laboratory, in the opinion of the Registrar, does not comply with the provisions of Rule 37.03 or 37.06.
+The Registrar may withdraw his or her approval under Rule 37.03 if the approved TCO2 laboratory, in the opinion of the Registrar, does not comply with the provisions of Rule 37.03 or 37.06.
+The Registrar’s decision to withdraw or not withdraw his or her approval is not subject to appeal.

 37.05 Association Obligations